 Whilst each of our patients is given final say about the type of implant used in the procedure, our surgeons will give an informed, expert view at your consultation as to the optimal material, brand, size and shape of implant for your particular body shape and type in light of the results you are hoping to achieve.

-How much scarring is left after breast augmentation?
+5) How much scarring is left after surgery?

 How well a person heals post surgery is dependent on each individual.
 As an incision has occurred most commonly in a discreet location under the breast, there will be some element of scarring in all patients.
 There are various incisions used to place implants in the breast.